 This writing competition rides the wave of the Solarpunk movement – a genre of art and literature that envisions a future in which humanity, nature, and technology exist in harmony.
 Solarpunk’s main ethos lies in finding solutions for a more sustainable and egalitarian world through rebellion against the status quo.
 Read more about Solarpunk here.

 The winning entries will be decided by an amazing panel of judges including eco-poet and writer Helen Moore, children’s climate fiction writer Gregg Kleiner, Ecofiction Youtube vlogger Lovis Geier, and Green Party politician Zack Polanski.
-Winners will have their stories published in the XR Global blog, Solarpunk Magazine, Solarpunk Society Magazine, Shoreline of Infinity Science-Fiction Magazine, and on the Rapid Transition Alliance website, and the official Solarpunk Storytelling Showcase website, which is currently being built by Solar Protocol using solar-powered servers.
-This is in addition to a range of other prizes, including three £1000 scholarships to the world’s first global online climate school terra.do, an illustration based on your story by one of five professional artists (Goodwives and Warriors, Dustin Jacobus, Rita Fei, Nico Lob, and João Queiroz), workshop experiences, interviews with Solarpunk figures, and (of course!) books.
+Winners will have their stories published in the XR Global blog, Solarpunk Magazine, Solarpunk Society Magazine, Shoreline of Infinity Science-Fiction Magazine, on the Rapid Transition Alliance website, and the official Solarpunk Storytelling Showcase website, which is currently being built by Solar Protocol using solar-powered servers.
+This is in addition to a range of other prizes, including a $1000 scholarship to the world’s first global online climate school Terra.do, an illustration based on your story by one of five professional artists (Goodwives and Warriors, Dustin Jacobus, Rita Fei, Nico Lob, and João Queiroz), workshop experiences, interviews with Solarpunk figures, and (of course!) books.
 Our prize pool is still growing and developing, so if you or your organization would like to collaborate somehow or donate something awesome, let us know!
-Winning entries will be announced after the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow finishes.
+Winning entries will be announced after the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow finishes in late November.

 Whether you are totally new to the world of eco-fiction or a seasoned enthusiast, this contest is open to any adult, teenager, or child who wants to combine their passion for writing with getting the message out there about the climate and ecological emergency.
 If you’d like to get in touch or have any questions, please reach us at firstname.lastname@example.org.